 Agriculture: Bearer Plants (Amendments to IAS 16 and IAS 41) is effective for periods beginning on or after 1 January 2016.
-The amendments define a bearer plant and include bearer plants within the scope of IAS 16
+The amendments define a bearer plant and include bearer plants within the scope of IAS 16.

-Annual Improvements to IFRSs issued in December 2013 and September 2014 with a view to remove inconsistencies and clarify wording.
-There are separate transitional provisions for each standard, all of which are applicable on or after 1 July 2014 or on or after 1 January 2016.
+Annual Improvements to IFRSs (2012 - 2014 Cycle), issued in September 2014 with a view to remove inconsistencies and clarify wording.
+There are separate transitional provisions for each standard, all of which are applicable on or after 1 January 2016.